risc0/risc0/website/docs/proof-system/proof-system-sequence-diagram.md

 RISC Zero's [receipts][Receipt] are built on the shoulders of several recent advances in the world of zero-knowledge cryptography.
 The core of the proof system is [STARK]-based, implementing [DEEP-ALI & FRI].
 This proof system is used to generate zero-knowledge validity proofs for RISC Zero's RISC-V circuit and RISC Zero's recursion circuit.
-Users may also be interested in reading about the \[RISC Zero Groth16 Circuit], which enables on-chain verification.
+Users may also be interested in reading about the [RISC Zero Groth16 Circuit][groth16-circuit], which enables on-chain verification.

 At a high level, the design of the RISC Zero STARK protocol is very similar to the system described in [ethSTARK], and the system implemented in [Winterfell].